dart-lang/language/working/augmentation-libraries/feature-specification.md

 '-----------------' | '-----------------'
 ```

-Each library has its own namespace chain from its own member bodies out to its
+Each library augmentation has its own namespace chain from its own member bodies
-own import namespace.
-But in the middle, each passes through the shared class
+out to its own import namespace.
+But in the middle, each passes through the
-namespaces for the instance and static members and the shared top level
+shared class namespaces for the instance and static members and the shared top
-declaration scope.
+level declaration scope.

 This implies that the bodies of members cannot be resolved until after
 augmentations have been merged.
 We don't know what namespace `isEven()` or